TheHive project vs DFIR-IRIS

 • Automation: Integrated with Cortex for automated analysis and response.

-• Security: Enterprise-grade protections, regular updates, and support.
+• Security: Enterprise-grade protections, regular updates, and commercial support.

 Security considerations